The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 Shipyards Festival & Street Party

-2018 was the Shipped Waterfront Festival’s first year and it was an impressive event.
+The Shipyards Waterfront Festival first launched in 2018 year, and it was an impressive event.
 Over 7,500 people attended!
 It was a free event, family-friendly and at an amazing (and easily accessible) venue.
-The festival was renamed the Shipyards Festival for 2019 and over 15,000 people attended.
+The festival was renamed to the Shipyards Festival for 2019 and over 15,000 people attended.

 About the Festival

 The Shipyards Festival is a really good free event.
-It’s part music festival, part street party and fully free to attend!
+It’s part music festival, part street party.

 The festival takes place at various locations along North Vancouver’s waterfront between the Shipyards and Lonsdale Quay.
 It features multiple stages, a beer garden and kids’ activities such as bounce houses and arts and crafts.
-The festival also has a variety of vendors, along with other fun activities for those both young and old.
+The festival also has a variety of vendors, along with other fun activities for all ages.

 When and Where

-In 2023 the Shipyards Waterfront Festival happens on Saturday, September 23rd, from noon until 10:00 pm.
+The Shipyards Waterfront Festival happened on Saturday, September 21st last year, from noon until 10:00 pm.

 The venue for the festival includes a large area along the waterfront in the City of North Vancouver.
 It stretches from the Pier, Pipe Shop and Shipbuilders’ Square at the Shipyards, along the waterfront by the Polygon Gallery, and to Lonsdale Quay.